Resetting Identity Column Values in SQL Server using DBCC CHECKIDENT

 [ WITH NO_INFOMSGS ]

-• RESEED: Command to change the current identity value.
+• RESEED: Resets the current identity value.

-A Hands-On Example: Resetting the Identity Column (7 steps)
+Step-by-Step Example: Resetting the Identity Column

 CREATE TABLE [Logs] (